 Carole Clancy, who supervises special education for the Lancaster, Pa., city schools, had a serious problem: She couldn’t hold on to her teachers.
 The students in special ed classes were distracted and disruptive.
 “They had the reputation of being unmanageable and out of control,” she says.
-But that was before they started learning mindfulness.
+But that was before they started learning mindfulness in the classroom.

 When Wynne Kinder, lead instructor for the mindfulness program “Wellness Works in Schools,” walks into Kristina Suter’s special ed classroom at Lincoln Middle School in Lancaster, the group of sixth, seventh and eighth graders is already moving tables out of the way and spacing chairs out in rows for what the school refers to as “social skills” class.

 “There are always one or two who are very reluctant to come and sit,” says Kinder.
 “Transitions are hard for many of these kids.
 Very often I will start by sharing a personal story related to the topic—resilience, for example.”
 The story draws the kids in.
 It’s all about making a connection.
 Then she rings the chimes.
 “I ask them to notice what their mind does with the sound.”

 With their eyes closed, the students then focus on their posture.
 “I ask them to sit in seated mountain to add dignity and strength,” she says.
 “I work with them on what your posture says to you about you and then what your posture says to the world.”
 Many of Kinder’s exercises relate to the subtleties of different kinds of attention.
 Attention to breath, to how different parts of their bodies feel, how their feet connect to the floor, their seats to their chairs.

 And all of it is very concrete and very much rooted in the present moment.
 “It’s about developing attentional control,” she says.
 Kinder ends every class with “deep quieting” because, she says, “if you can quiet yourself and get yourself to a place where your mind is settled, that is a great tool to have.”